amandajackson21/DoggieDuty/README.md

 - [x] User can see login and sign up screen
 - [x] Parse backend set up
 - [x] User can see all view controllers, but not yet functional
+- [x] User can stay logged in across restarts
 - [ ] User can view feed of recent pet activity
 - [ ] User can post new update to pet activity
 - [ ] User can enter pet name and picture for multiple animals